prsai/ibotg/README.md

 Running
 -------

-Simply launch ibotg from its directory and keep it in background:
+Simply launch ibotg from its directory and keep it in background, you can provide an optional config file, if not "config" in the current directory will be used.

-    ./ibotg &
+    ./ibotg [config_file] &

 On IRC you will see all the contacts joining their channels, the user configured as master (normally the user you use with your IRC client) is